See tillage systems impact on soil fertility and pest management. Group will identify insects and beneficial and discuss how systems work.

 4-H Military Families

 In 1995 the Department of Army and United State Department of Agriculture formed a partnership designed to help Extension/4-H impact new audiences and help the Army meet its mission of providing predictable, consistent youth programs on Army installations worldwide.
 In the past 15 years, three program components have emerged.
+The goal of the partnership is to build a strong foundation in our military children and youth so that they possess the necessary life skills to be successful and lead a productive life as well as navigate the special circumstances of being a military connected youth.
+This is done through hands-on, experiential projects, experiences and opportunties.

 Military 4-H Clubs